-Sigfox manages its API system with versioning and follow the specification of the Semantic Versioning 2.0.0.
+Sigfox manages its API system with its own revision of versioning.

 The API version controls the API behaviour (e.g., what properties you see in responses, what parameters are permitted to send in requests, etc.).